The 2014 CMU Tepper tips are now available. Click here to check them out!

 2. Outside of my professional and/or academic life, I am especially proud of…

 This question is a freebie, a wild card.
 You can really write about anything non-professional that will give the admissions committee insight into YOU.
 As it has in the previous essays, Tepper wants you to focus on one aspect of your life, and they clearly want it to be non-professional.
 It can be fun or serious.
 My advice is that it should complement the characteristics revealed in the other essay.
 Where do you break with whatever stereotype is out there about you?
 That topic might be a great response to D1.
 When have you contributed and had impact in a non-professional context.

-ESSAY E. (Optional Essay) Is there anything else that you think we should know as we evaluate your application?
-Note: If you believe your credentials and essays represent you fairly, you should not feel obligated to answer this question.
+If you believe your credentials and essays represent you fairly, you should not feel obligated to answer this question.
 This essay is intended to provide a place for you to add information that you think is important but is not covered elsewhere in the application.
-This could include clarification of your employment or academic record, choice of recommenders or provide helpful context for the admissions committee in reviewing your application.
+This could include clarification of your employment or academic record, choice of recommenders or helpful context for the admissions committee in reviewing your application.